Salak Selatan LRT station

 Salak Selatan LRT station is a Malaysian low-rise light rapid transit (LRT) station situated near and named after the Kuala Lumpur township of Salak South.
-The station is part of the LRT Sri Petaling Line (formerly known as STAR Line).
+The station is part of the LRT Sri Petaling Line (formerly known as STAR LRT Line).

-The station was opened on 11 July 1998, as part of the second phase of the STAR system's opening, including 7 new stations along the - route.
+The station was opened on 11 July 1998, as part of the second phase of the STAR LRT system's opening, including 7 new stations along the - route.

 The station is planned as a future interchange with the upcoming MRT Circle Line of the KVMRT project.

 Location

-The Salak Selatan station is intended to serve the incorporated town of Salak South directly to the east; the station itself located behind a row of shophouses along Salak South's main carriageway, Jalan Sungai Besi, towards the east.
-There are 2 exits for the station, the west side exits to Salak South, Pekan Salak Selatan, Desa Petaling and Rapid KL bus stops, while the east exit is to passenger pick up / drop off zone and Bandar Sri Permaisuri.
+The Salak Selatan station is intended to serve the incorporated town of Salak South directly to the east; the station itself is located behind a row of shophouses along Salak South's main carriageway, Jalan Sungai Besi, towards the east.
+There are 2 exits for the station; the west side exits to Salak South, Pekan Salak Selatan, Desa Petaling and Rapid KL bus stops, while the east exit is for the passenger pick up / drop off zone and Bandar Sri Permaisuri.

-The Salak Selatan station was constructed along two leveled tracks, reusing the now defunct Federated Malay States Railway and Malayan Railway route between Kuala Lumpur, Ampang and Salak South.
+The Salak Selatan station was constructed along two levelled tracks, reusing the now defunct Federated Malay States Railway (FMSR) and Keretapi Tanah Melayu (KTM) route between Kuala Lumpur, Ampang and Salak South.

 The station is currently one of two railway stations serving the Salak South locality, the other being a KTM Komuter station bearing the same name.
-While the STAR station is considerably closer to Salak Selatan, the Komuter station is located some 400 metres south from the town.
-Unlike other examples in Kuala Lumpur, the two stations are not noted on transit maps as interchange stations between the two lines.
-The same case is with Sentul's LRT and Komuter stations which serve the same area but are two separate stations and are far from each other.
+While the LRT station is considerably closer to Salak South, the Komuter station is located some 400 metres south of the town.
+Unlike other examples in Kuala Lumpur, the two stations are not designated as interchange stations on official transit maps.
+The same can be seen with the Sentul LRT station and Sentul Komuter station in Sentul, which serve the same area but are two separate stations far apart from one another.